 This beautiful island lies within a few kilometres away from Zanzibar and features among the few most remarkable landmarks with its tall lighthouse.
 This was constructed by the British in 1904 and features annals of maritime history.
 It witnessed the most popular sea battle between the Koenigsberg and Pegasus around 1914 which later made it the battle of Zanzibar.
 This island and adjacent water were proclaimed as Chumbe Island Coral Park which features as the first to be established private marine protected area on earth.
 This island is not popular as a refuge for sea life but also for most of the endangered coconut crabs and unique Aders’ duiker.

 This is also famous as Shungu Mbili and lies between Mafia and Tanzania just within its Marine Park.
 On its other part, you will find Robinson Crusoe kind of chalets away from the ground with a large thatch roof.
 The sea around Mafia Island is also significant for diving and Thanda works.
 These islands feature the docile dugong and turtles.

-It can be reached within one and half hours’ drive off Stone Town via stunning spice plantations which cover the Zanzibar Island.
+It can be reached within one and half hours’ drive off Stone Town via stunning spice plantations which cover Zanzibar Island.
 You will also spend about 20 minutes on the boat to transfer to the island.
 This island boasts of its beauty and total privacy visitors enjoy while on vacation.

-In conclusion, Zanzibar Archipelago features a number of incredible islands which are worth exploring while you are on safari in Africa.
-For those of you who are planning for your next safari in Tanzania, visiting any of the above islands should be a must in your travel plan and you won’t regret thereafter.
+In conclusion, the Zanzibar Archipelago features a number of incredible islands which are worth exploring while you are on safari in Africa.
+For those of you who are planning for your next safari in Tanzania, visiting any of the above islands should be a must in your travel plan and you won’t regret it thereafter.